codeinthehole/codeinthehole.hugo/content/tips/llm-tdd-loop-script.md

 This is just a fun proof-of-concept; I'm not going to start developing production code like this any time soon.
 But it is interesting and poses questions about what software development might look like in the future.
+Will we still care about clean, easy-to-change application code if it passes all the tests?

 Hat-tip to [David Seddon][david_seddon] for suggesting the idea.